gsempe/retwis-go/README.md

 retwis-go
 =========
 ## What is it
 retwis-go is the port to Go of the redis tutorial [Twitter clone](http://redis.io/topics/twitter-clone)
+You can see it in action at <a href="http://retwis.sempe.net" target="_blank">http://retwis.sempe.net</a>

 ## How to contribute
 retwis-go is a direct port without almost no improvements done on the go.
 I have done it as a way to practice Golang and redis.